 In contrast, mutation can change the bigraded knot Floer homology of a knot since it need not preserve Seifert genus \cite{OSzMutation}.
 Somewhat surprisingly, however, the computations in \cite{BaldwinGillam} support the following conjecture: \begin{conjecture} If $L'$ is obtained from $L$ by mutation, then $\HFK_{\delta}(L) \cong \HFK_{\delta}(L')$. \end{conjecture} Indeed, if Conjectures \ref{conj:khhfk} and \ref{conj:hfkbdc} hold, then mutation cannot have too drastic an effect on these $\delta$-graded groups.
 Moreover, since the Alexander polynomial is mutation-invariant, a proof of this conjecture would imply that for thin knots, mutation preserves genus, fiberedness and the $\tau$ invariant.

-Our model provides a reasonable starting point from which to approach Conjecture \ref{conj:mutation} since $(C(\DD), \partial^\Omega)$ is formulated largely in terms of black graph data, much of which is preserved by mutation.
+Our model provides a reasonable starting point from which to approach Conjecture \ref{conj:mutation} since $(C^\Omega(\DD), \partial^\Omega)$ is formulated largely in terms of black graph data, much of which is preserved by mutation.
 In particular, spanning trees of $B(\DD)$ are in 1-to-1 correspondence with spanning trees of $B(\DD')$ for any mutant $\DD'$ of $\DD$.

-One of the most compelling features of our construction is that the complex $(C(\DD), \partial^\Omega)$ is largely determined by formal properties; very little direct computation is required.
+One of the most compelling features of our construction is that the complex $(C^\Omega(\DD), \partial^\Omega)$ is largely determined by formal properties; very little direct computation is required.
 This suggests that our approach might be used to give an axiomatic characterization of knot Floer homology or to prove that $\HFK$ is isomorphic to other knot homology theories, such Kronheimer and Mrowka's monopole knot homology \cite{KronheimerMrowkaSutures}.
-It is known (or soon will be) that monopole knot homology agrees with knot Floer homology, as a result of nearly one thousand pages of work of Taubes \cite{TaubesECH=SW1,TaubesECH=SW2,TaubesECH=SW3,TaubesECH=SW4,TaubesECH=SW5}, Kutluhan-Lee-Taubes \cite{KutluhanLeeTaubes1,KutluhanLeeTaubes2,KutluhanLeeTaubes3,KutluhanLeeTaubes4,KutluhanLeeTaubes5} and Colin-Ghiggini-Honda \cite{ColinGhigginiHonda1,ColinGhigginiHonda2}, combined with work of Lekili \cite{LekiliThesis}.
-Still, it would be nice to prove this equivalence (and to find a combinatorial formulation of monopole knot homology) without resorting to their ECH = SW = HF machinery.
+It is known (or soon will be) that monopole knot homology agrees with knot Floer homology, as a result of nearly one thousand pages of work of Taubes \cite{TaubesECH=SW1, TaubesECH=SW2, TaubesECH=SW3, TaubesECH=SW4, TaubesECH=SW5}, Kutluhan--Lee--Taubes \cite{KutluhanLeeTaubes1, KutluhanLeeTaubes2, KutluhanLeeTaubes3, KutluhanLeeTaubes4, KutluhanLeeTaubes5} and Colin--Ghiggini--Honda \cite{ColinGhigginiHonda1, ColinGhigginiHonda2}, combined with work of Lekili \cite{LekiliThesis}.
+Still, it would be nice to prove this equivalence (and to find a combinatorial formulation of monopole knot homology) without resorting to their SW = ECH = HF machinery.
 The key will be to define an analogue of Manolescu's exact triangle in the monopole setting; if done correctly, almost everything should follow from purely formal considerations.